 \section{Conclusion}

 In this paper, we present two novel algorithms for learning the Minimum Action Distance (MAD) from state trajectories.
-We also propose a novel quasimetric for learning asymmetric distance estimates, and introduce a set of benchmark domains that model several aspects that make distance learning difficult.
-In a controlled set of experiments we illustrate that the novel algorithms and proposed quasimetric outperform state-of-the-art algorithms for learning the MAD.
+We also propose a novel quasimetric for learning asymmetric distance estimates, and introduce a set of benchmark domains with several features that make distance learning difficult.
+In a controlled set of experiments, we illustrate that the novel algorithms and proposed quasimetric outperform state-of-the-art algorithms for learning the MAD.

 While this work has concentrated on accurately approximating the MAD as a fundamental stepping stone, it opens several promising avenues for future research.
-First, we will investigate the use of MAD estimates in transfer learning and non‑stationary environments, where transition dynamics evolve over time yet maintain a consistent support.
-On the same line, we are interested in exploring integrating the MAD as a heuristic in search algorithms, particularly in stochastic domains, to identify the properties that make it a robust and informative guidance signal under uncertainty.
-Having established reliable MAD approximation, we will assess its incorporation into downstream tasks, including goal‑conditioned planning and reinforcement learning, to quantify the empirical benefits it brings to complex decision‑making problems.
+One of them is the use of MAD estimates in transfer learning and non-stationary environments, where transition dynamics evolve over time yet maintain a consistent support.
+On the same line, MAD can be integrated as a heuristic in search algorithms, particularly in stochastic domains, to identify the properties that make it a robust and informative guidance signal under uncertainty.
+Having established a reliable MAD approximation, it can now be incorporated into downstream tasks, including goal-conditioned planning and reinforcement learning, to quantify the empirical benefits it brings to complex decision-making problems.

-Finally, while MAD can serve as a useful heuristic even in stochastic environments, future work will explore whether it is possible to recover the Shortest Path Distance (SPD) or identify alternative quasimetrics that more closely align with it.
+Finally, while MAD can serve as a useful heuristic even in stochastic environments, future work will explore whether it is possible to recover the Stochastic Shortest Path Distance (SPD) or identify alternative quasimetrics that more closely align with it.